Planning a holiday is an exciting time, and it can be even more exciting if you’re able to save money and have a cruise vacation for less!

-Many cruise lines offer incentives to their customers, so if you are looking for something in particular it pays to simply ask!
+Many cruise lines offer incentives to their customers, so if you are looking for something in particular, it pays to ask!
 Especially if you are a returning customer.

-Tell them you plan on cruising as much as possible.
-Join their membership program and ask what perks are included immediately to help you save money and cruise for less each time you book a cruise.
+Join cruise membership programs and ask what perks are included immediately to help you save money and cruise for less each time you book a cruise.

-Another great way to get the best free gifts onboard is to join in all the quizes and games!
+Another great way to get the gifts onboard is to join all the quizzes and games!
 Often the prizes are great.
-And even if you are not a winner, you very often get gifts such as T-shirts or drinks vouchers just for taking part.
+And even if you are not a winner, you often get gifts such as T-shirts or drink vouchers for participating.
 You might be surprised at what you can get just because you have signed up and joined in.

 If you want to save money and cruise for less, do not book an expensive beverage package.
 The cost of the package will probably be more than you drink.